marcelalozano27-ship-it/machine-learning-2026-spring/CA-05/README_knn_movie_recommender.md

 ## Project Overview

-This project builds a movie recommendation system using the **K Nearest Neighbor (kNN)** algorithm.
+This goal of this project is to build a movie recommendation system using the **K Nearest Neighbor (kNN)** algorithm.
 The model identifies movies that are most similar to a selected movie based on shared numeric features and returns the **Top 5 closest recommendations** using distance based similarity.

-Similarity between movies is calculated using **Euclidean distance**, where smaller distances indicate stronger similarity between films.
+Similarity between movies is calculated using **Euclidean distance**, where smaller distances signal stronger similarity between films.

 \---